awhooshingwind/awhooshingwind.github.io/digital.md

 ---

  That's all folks.
-As a reward for all that clicking, the aforementioned [chilaquiles](/projects/Chilaquiles.pdf) recipe
+As a reward for all that clicking, the aforementioned <a href="https://awhooshingwind.github.io//projects/Chilaquiles.pdf" target="_blank">chilaquiles</a>recipe